 Compared to other issues, I’ve found that tracking wildfires is relatively straightforward.
 Almost all of the key data is managed by the National Interagency Fire Center in Boise, Idaho.
 During the fire season, NIFC provides detailed information on blazes in progress, but the center also compiles statistics and produces an annual report that summarizes the preceding year.
 Here’s the 2012 summary, for example.

-Download notes: trends in recent wildfire activity (792.47 kB pdf)
+- Download notes: trends in recent wildfire activity (1194 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.